SaifOver9000/FS-TodoApplication/README.md

 The application will be able to create multiple todo lists and save them to the database with the username being the key identifier.

 It will utilise all CRUD functionality

+Tec that I want to Use is Flask, as well as Html and css to build he front-end